andrewpey/vtland/railroad-to-hell.md

 ## Happy Halloween🎃!

-Voxel Tycoon team is proudly presents to you - first ever in history - official release of the spin-off to unreleased game.
+Voxel Tycoon team proudly presents - first ever in history - an official release of the spin-off to an unreleased game.
 Please welcome **Voxel Tycoon: Railroad to Hell 3**!

-Defend the train on its road to redemption in the beautiful world that survived devastating war and now filled with monsters that have only one purpose: to kill!
+Defend the train on its road to redemption in the beautiful world that survived the devastating war and now filled with monsters that have only one purpose: to kill!

 ### <a href="https://github.com/andrewpey/vtland/releases/download/rth3/RailroadToHell3.zip">Download</a>